cztomczak/cefpython/api/CookieManager.md

 be executed asnychronously on the IO thread after the flush is complete.
 Returns false if cookies cannot be accessed.

-The callback arg is not implemented.
+The callback arg is not implemented yet.